 News from American Journalism and the American Journalism Historians Association

-Vanessa Freije received the 2016 Margaret A. Blanchard Doctoral Dissertation Prize, presented by the American Journalism Historians Association.
-Freije won the award for her dissertation titled, “Journalists, Scandal and the Unraveling of One-Party Rule in Mexico, 1960-1988.”
+Matthew Pressman is the winner of the 2017 Margaret A. Blanchard Doctoral Dissertation Prize, presented by the American Journalism Historians Association.
+Pressman won the award for his dissertation title, “Remaking the News: The Transformation of American Journalism, 1960-1980.”

 The 36th annual American Journalism Historians Association convention will be held October 12-14, 2017, at the DoubleTree Hotel in Little Rock, Arkansas.
 The deadline to submit original research papers, panel proposals, and research in progress abstracts is May 15.
 More information about the convention is available at www.ajhaonline.org.

 American Journalism seeks applicants for the Rising Scholar Award.
 The award provides research assistance for a junior faculty member who has not yet achieved tenure.
 The proposed research project must be related to media history.
 All methodological approaches are welcomed.
 Funding may be used for travel to work with archival collections, copying/digitization expenses for archival material, or to pay a research assistant.
 The deadline for nominations is June 1, 2017.
 More information about the award is available at www.ajhaonline.org.